Tighter Guide · 8 min · 5 citations

 As of 2026-Q2 — context

-NRR medians compressed across 2023–2024 as the expansion environment tightened.
-OpenView 2024 showed the cross-segment median dropping roughly 3–4 points from 2022 highs[1].
+NRR medians compressed across 2023–2024 as the expansion environment tightened, with the cross-segment median dropping an illustrative 3–4 points from 2022 highs[1].
 The practical consequence: a company holding NRR flat year-over-year in 2024–2025 is often outperforming the cohort.
-Benchmark against the current year's data, not pre-2023 blog posts.
+Benchmark against current data, not pre-2023 blog posts.

 The secondary implication is budget.
 If expansion is structurally harder in 2024–2026 than in 2020–2022, the right response is rebalancing customer-success headcount toward retention-critical accounts and away from expansion-only playbooks that are now generating lower hit rates.
 A CS team weighted 70/30 toward expansion-focused work in a 110% NRR environment is probably misallocated at 103% NRR; shifting to 50/50 typically improves aggregate NRR by 1–2 points without adding headcount[5].